OpenGIS/Waymark/readme.txt

 * An interactive profile chart can be displayed for Tracks uploaded with elevation data.
 * Group Maps together using <a href="https://www.joesway.ca/waymark/docs/collections/">Collections</a> and display multiple Maps at once.
 * Add extra information to your Maps using <a href="https://www.joesway.ca/waymark/docs/meta/">Meta</a>; these are customisable form inputs that allow you to add additional data to your Maps.
-* For the developers: Maps are stored using the custom post type `waymark_map`, Meta are stored as Custom Fields and Collections use the `waymark_collection` Taxonomy.
+* For the developers: Maps are stored using the custom post type `waymark_map`, Meta is stored as Custom Fields and Collections use the `waymark_collection` Taxonomy.
 Most elements can be styled using CSS and have sensibly named `waymark-` classes.

 Waymark is free, with no features to "unlock".
 I try to keep the plugin well supported, so please feel free to <a href="https://wordpress.org/support/plugin/waymark/#new-topic-0">reach out</a> with any questions or feedback.